phamm89/personal-snippet-manager/README.md

 # Personal Code Snippet Manager
 In Momentum Learning, my group is working on developing a Code Snippet Manager web application.
 This personal code snippet manager is being developed in order for me to better understand the setup of a web application involving Django and JavaScript.

+## Project Description for Code Snippet Manager Assigned in Momentum Learning

+You need a good way to manage snippets of code you reuse often.
+You are going to build a web application that has these goals:

+- Registered users can add code snippets.
+- Registered users can search their own code snippets and get results _quickly_.
+There should be no page reload involved in this search -- you'll need JS and Ajax.
+- Each user has a profile page that shows their public code snippets.
+Other users can copy a snippet with one click, adding it to their library of snippets.

+## Project Additions

+In addition to working on the project description, we were encouraged add to the project by learning how to utilize a feature or features we had not previously used.
+Our group achieved the following additions for the project:

+- Utilized Markdown to modify the README
+- Utilized Third-Party Apps: Django Filter, Rest Framework API, Prism.JS, and Clipboard.JS

 ## Creating a Github Repository
 - On Github, click "New" to create a repository
 - Name the repository and click "Create Repository"